usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 ## Secure Communication

-Ability for the IoT device to securely initiate and terminate communications with other devices.
+Ability to securely initiate and terminate communications with other devices.
 Capabilities that may be necessary:
 - Ability to enforce traffic flow policies.
 - Ability to utilize standardized protocols.
 - Ability to establish network connections.